- Complete Guide

 Remember the hierarchy: a Screensaver consists of an Audio Sequence and a Video Sequence.
 A Sequence consists of one or more Items.
 Each Item consists of one or more Layers.
 Each Layer contains a single Asset.

-Settings which affect an entire sequence, such as looping and shuffle.
+Global settings which affect entire video or audio sequences, such as looping and shuffle.

-Options specific to each Sequence Item of a sequence, such as duration, layer disabling, and interactivity.
+Options specific to each Sequence Item of a sequence, such as duration, time points, or layer disabling.

 Settings for the caption layer: Styled text display.
 [Video Sequence only]